fastai/nbdev/README.md

 pip install -e .
 ```

+## Getting started

+To begin your own project, just duplicate the template repo (TODO: add a link) and edit the `settings.ini` file.
+Note that it contains all the necessary information for when you'll be ready to package your libary, so you shouldn't need to change the `setup.py` file provided by the template.
+The basic structure (that can be personalized provided you change the relevant information in `settings.ini`) is a folder `nbs` for your notebooks, a folder `docs` where the doc will be auto-generated that contains everything for a [jekyll](https://jekyllrb.com/)-powered website.

+The library will be exported in a folder named `lib_name` once your run the command `nbdev_build_lib` for the first time.

 ## Contributing

 If you want to contribute to `nbdev`, be sure to review the [contributions guidelines](https://github.com/fastai/nbdev/blob/master/CONTRIBUTING.md).
 This project adheres to fastai`s [code of condut](https://github.com/fastai/nbdev/blob/master/CODE-OF-CONDUCT.md).
 By participating, you are expected to uphold this code.
 In general, the fastai project strives to abide by generally accepted best practices in open-source software development.